-- FullPool=Full specifies to use the Pool named Full if the job is a full backup, or is upgraded from another type to a full backup. - DifferentialPool=Differential specifies to use the Pool named Differential if the job is a differential backup. - IncrementalPool=Incremental specifies to use the Pool named Incremental if the job is an incremental backup. - SpoolData=yes|no tells Bacula to request the Storage daemon to spool data to a disk file before writing it to the Volume (normally a tape).
-Thus the data is written in large blocks to the Volume rather than small blocks.
-This directive is particularly useful when running multiple simultaneous backups to tape.
-It prevents interleaving of the job data and reduces or eliminates tape drive stop and start commonly known as "shoe-shine". - SpoolSize=bytes where the bytes specify the maximum spool size for this job.
-The default is take from Device Maximum Spool Size limit.
-This directive is available only in Bacula version 2.3.5 or later. - WritePartAfterJob=yes|no tells Bacula to request the Storage daemon to write the current part file to the device when the job is finished (see Write Part After Job directive in the Job resource).
+- FullPool=Full specifies to use the Pool named Full if the job is a full backup, or is upgraded from another type to a full backup. - DifferentialPool=Differential specifies to use the Pool named Differential if the job is a differential backup. - IncrementalPool=Incremental specifies to use the Pool named Incremental if the job is an incremental backup. - Accurate=yes|no tells Bacula to use or not the Accurate code for the specific job.
+It can allow you to save memory and and CPU resources on the catalog server in some cases. - WritePartAfterJob=yes|no tells Bacula to request the Storage daemon to write the current part file to the device when the job is finished (see Write Part After Job directive in the Job resource).
 Please note, this directive is implemented only in version 1.37 and later.
 The default is yes.
 We strongly recommend that you keep this set to yes otherwise, when the last job has finished one part will remain in the spool file and restore may or may not work.